google/neuroglancer/docs/user-guide/annotations.rst

 size of the voxels being used to render the current view.

 However for some applications this is unintuitive.
-For example, in this application, we migth want to be able to easily see if you have already annotated a cell no matter what the zoom is.
+For example, in this application, we might want to be able to easily see if you have already annotated a cell no matter what the zoom is.
 Disabling the "zoom-relative" option, and setting the depth-range to the approximate radius of the object you are annotating